Skip to content

 Release

-To release specific content that is available on a live server, you can use the vrealize:release command as shown in the following example.
+To release specific content that is available on a live server, you can use the vcfa-all-apps:release command as shown in the following example.

-mvn clean package vrealize:release -Ptarget-env -Dvcfa.contentType=blueprint -Dvcfa.contentNames=testBlueprint -Dvcfa.version=1 -DreleaseIfNotUpdated=false
+mvn clean package vcfa-all-apps:release -Ptarget-env -Dvcfa.contentType=blueprint -Dvcfa.contentNames=testBlueprint -Dvcfa.version=1 -DreleaseIfNotUpdated=false

 Note that the only required parameter in this command is vcfa.version.
 The following list explains the default behavior for other parameters from the command.